Optimal

 • The first principle to understand is that human physiology is a complex system.
 This means that simple intuitions that we have about nutritional deficiency do not necessarily cleanly map onto reality and actual outcomes.

 • Consider the widely-held belief that multivitamins are an effective tool for preventing (or correcting) a broad spectrum of vitamin & micronutrient-related deficiencies.
-Large studies have actually shown that multivitamin supplementation does not appear to be effective and may even be harmful in some cases.

 • The third principle is the sum of the first two: we believe that supplement stacks should be weighted according to the quality of evidence.
 This means, simply, that the strength of the recommendation should match the strength of evidence.
 This almost instantly eliminates a huge swath of common supplement stacks which contain a very high numberb of supplements, most of which have a weak evidentiary base.